moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 In our example, downloading for offline access will mean that we'll execute the functions for getting the certificate and issued certificates passing as parameters the current `userid` (and `courseid` when we are using the mod or course delegate).
 If we have the result of those functions stored in the app, we'll be able to display the certificate information even if the user is offline.

-Offline functions will be mostly used to display information for final users, any further interaction with the view won’t be supported offline (for example, trying to send information when the user is offline).
+Offline functions will be mostly used to display information for final users, any further interaction with the view won't be supported offline (for example, trying to send information when the user is offline).

 You can indicate here other Web Services functions, indicating the parameters that they might need from a defined subset (currently `userid` and `courseid`).